PennyLaneAI/pennylane-sf/doc/devices/remote.rst

 	The convention chosen in the canonical commutation relation :math:`[x, p] = i \hbar`.
 	Default value is :math:`\hbar=2`.

+``wires``
+    Iterable that contains unique labels for the modes as numbers or strings (i.e., ``['m1', ..., 'm4', 'n1',...,'n4']``).
+The number of labels must match the number of modes accessible on the backend.
+If not provided, modes are addressed as consecutive integers ``[0, 1, ...]``, and their number is inferred from the backend.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~~